Inovio expands partnership with Advaccine for COVID-19 vaccine study

-Inovio Pharmaceuticals Inc (INO.O) on Tuesday expanded its partnership with Advaccine Biopharmaceuticals to conduct a late-stage trial of its COVID-19 vaccine candidate, expected to start in the summer.
+(Reuters) -Inovio Pharmaceuticals Inc on Tuesday expanded its partnership with Advaccine Biopharmaceuticals to conduct a late-stage trial of its COVID-19 vaccine candidate, expected to start in the summer.

-Inovio and Advaccine had entered into an agreement in January, under which Advaccine gained the exclusive right to develop and market the DNA vaccine, INO-4800, within Greater China. https://bit.ly/2TbavG8
+Inovio and Advaccine had entered into an agreement in January, under which Advaccine gained the exclusive right to develop and market the DNA vaccine, INO-4800, within Greater China. bit.ly/2TbavG8

 Under the expanded deal, the companies expect to equally share the total cost of the late-stage trial, expected to be about $100 million, Inovio said.